reflectivity/reflectivity.github.io/workshops/workshop_2026/index.md

 ---

 # The 8th Open Reflectometry Standards Organisation (ORSO) Annual Meeting
-will take place at Argonne National Laboratory, USA on 24th July 2026, immediately after the SXNS conference
+will take place at Argonne National Laboratory, USA on 24th July 2026, immediately after the [SXNS18 conference](https://web.cvent.com/event/4ca0912b-5d8a-4250-8c64-0edaa51ea0d5/summary)

+The purpose of the meeting is for ORSO administration and to discuss topics of interest to the ORSO community.
+This year the meeting will take place on site at Argonne National Laboratory so **physical attendance will require [registration at SXNS18](https://web.cvent.com/event/4ca0912b-5d8a-4250-8c64-0edaa51ea0d5/register)** in order for access to be granted.
+Please note that the registration deadline for non-US citizens requiring a visa letter is very early (15th April 2026).
+[See detail here](https://web.cvent.com/event/4ca0912b-5d8a-4250-8c64-0edaa51ea0d5/websitePage:fcc8d7a1-3ea3-462c-9704-9d19730c10b7)

+For those that cannot attend in person we offer partial participation with free remote access, for which you can register [here](https://indico.ess.eu/event/3461/).

+## Confirmed Speakers:
+- Philipp Gutfreund (Institut Laue-Langevin, Grenoble, France)
+- Chen Shen (DESY, Hamburg, Germany)
+- Cheng Wang (Advanced Light Source, Lawrence Berkeley National Laboratory, USA)

 ---